DionneMaguire/dionnes_wines/README.md

 #18 free delivery threshold

-Check that they free threshold is working correctly.
+Check that the free threshold is working correctly.
-if the user has spent more than €60, they have free delivery - yes
+If the user has spent more than €60, they have free delivery - yes
-if the user has spent less than €60, there is a message to say how much more they have to spend to get free delivery - yes
+If the user has spent less than €60, there is a message to say how much more they have to spend to get free delivery - yes

 #19 add a wine

 This is only available to the store owner, if a not logged in user tries to get to the add wine page they are redirected to the sign in page - yes
 If a logged in user not the store owner tries to access the add wine page they get an error message - yes

 ![test user not store owner](/documentation/testing/test-err.png)